 The SSPH+ PhD program is a structured training and networking program for PhD students who are working on a PhD thesis relevant to Public Health and are registered in one of the eight foundation universities of SSPH+.
 Students and supervisors should familiarize themselves with the guidelines governing the program.
 The key elements of the program are as follows:

 - The program offers a structured learning environment for students.
 Students maintain a portfolio so that they and their supervisors can monitor the development of their scientific skills and competencies.
 The portfolio is a basis for regular assessment of the student’s progress.

 - The SSPH+ PhD program office organizes courses taught by national and international experts.
 The courses cover basic skills in public health research, advanced research methods, and thematic workshops.
 They are designed to allow students to develop a broad Public Health perspective and to acquire specialized

 - PhD students enrolled in the SSPH+ PhD program have cost-free access to SSPH+ PhD courses (beside a processing fee of 30 CHF), and reduced fees to postgraduate SSPH+ network offerings such as the seasonal schools (Spring School and Summer School in Geneva, Summer School in Lugano and Winter School in Wengen).
 These internal SSPH+ offers are listed on the website and are subject to change.
-Students may apply for financial support to attend other external courses that are relevant for their studies.
-Students must consult the separate guidelines for financial support of external courses.

 - The program awards an SSPH+ PhD program certificate which supplements the PhD degree awarded by the participating Swiss universities according to their regulations.